-Cash and investments increased to \$22.1 million at June 30, 2006 from \$19.1 million at December 31, 2005.
+Cash and investments increased to \$28.9 million at September 30, 2006 from \$19.1 million at December 31, 2005.
 Funds from operations continue to exceed operating requirements.
-Funds for other capital expenditures and working capital requirements are expected to be provided from existing cash balances and operations.
+Funds for other capital expenditures and working capital requirements, including the joint venture discussed above, are expected to be provided from existing cash balances and operations and advances or capital contributions from us.